 A further simplified LTS can be obtained by an ad-hoc analysis.
-We define an LTS, F, composed by the GIPO contexts marked by \star in Table 1.
-The proof that the bisimilarity induced by the LTS F coincides with the GIPO bisimilarity is based on the technique of the "bisimulation up-to", and it appears in [12].
+We define an LTS, F, composed by the GIPO contexts marked by \star in column F of Table 1.
+The proof that the bisimilarity induced by the LTS F coincides with the original GIPO bisimilarity is based on the technique of the "bisimulation up-to", and it appears in [12].